joshgetter/hassio-addons/kasa-camera/README.md

 `kasapassword` - **Required**.
 The password for your Kasa account.

+`cameras` - Array of camera objects.
+Each has the following properties:

-`cameraip` - **Required**.
+* `cameraip` - **Required**.
 The IP address of the Kasa camera. _Note:_ Ideally the camera will have a reserved / static IP so that this doesn't need to be updated.

-`cameraname` - Default: "kasacam".
+* `cameraname` - Default: "kasacam".
 The name of the camera.
 This will impact the URL of the output streams.

 `retrylimit` - Default: 5.
 The maximum number of consecutive attempts to restart a failed stream.
 A single success will reset this counter.
 A value of `-1` will disable any limit on retry attempts.